farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ### Generic Block Controls

-Blocks are all based around the same idea, for that reason all types of blocks have a similar set of actions you can use to help you create a nice character sheet.
+Blocks are all based around the same idea.
+For that reason, all types of blocks have a similar set of actions you can use to help you create a nice character sheet.

 - **Move**: Using the drag icon, you can move your blocks _inside the section_ by simply dragging and dropping them where you you
-- **Duplicate**: This action will let you duplicate and append right below a block of the type type with the same values
+- **Duplicate**: This action will let you duplicate and append right below a block of the type with the same values
 - **Remove**: This action will remove the block from the section
 - **Help Text**: Each block can have some help text attached to it.
-It can useful when you want to provide some useful information to the user of the sheet about what a certain block is about or how its used in the game.
+It can be useful when you want to provide some useful information to the user of the sheet about what a certain block is about or how it's used in the game.
   - When left empty, the help text will disappear when the advanced mode is toggled off.

 ![Generic Block Controls](https://gyazo.com/45af086acdaf7542f343e361a1d078d0.png)